fssa-batch3/vignesh.ramachandran__web_project/README.md

 ### View Dish
 - Scenario 1: Successfully view Dish
     - Steps:
-        1. Log in as a buyer.
+        1. You can either scroll the home page and click the "readmore" link as per menu name (or) you can click the "Menu" which is in the nav bar, then it shows the available menu.
+        2. Then you click whatever menu you want.
+        3. It navigate to the Menu/Category listing page.
+        4. Then click the "view" button which category you want to see.
-        2. Navigate to the available dish listing page.
+        5. It navigate to the available dish for selected category.
-        3. Select a Menu/Category to view its dish.
     - Expected Result:
-        - The user can view the dish list of the selected Menu?Category.
+        - The user can view the dish list of the selected Menu/Category.

 ### Add Menu/Category to cart
 - Scenario 1: Successfully add Menu/Category to cart
     - Steps:
         1. Log in as a buyer.
+        2. You can either scroll the home page and click the "readmore" link as per menu name (or) you can click the "Menu" which is in the nav bar, then it shows the available menu.
+        3. Then you click whatever menu you want.
-        2. Navigate to the Menu/Category listing page.
+        4. It navigate to the Menu/Category listing page.
+        5. Then click the "view" button which category you want to see.
+        6. It navigate to the available dish for selected category.
+        7. click the "Add to cart" button
-        3. Select a Menu/Category to add to cart.
+        8. Select a Menu/Category to add to cart.
-        4. Click the "Add to Cart" button.
+        9. Click the "Add to Cart" button.
     - Expected Result:
         - The Menu/Category is added to the user's cart.